 Self-litigating braces eliminate the use of traditional elastic bands.
 Innovative clips are used to hold the braces in place reducing discomfort and waste.
 Self-litigating braces can reduce treatment time and patients enjoy fewer visits to the orthodontist for tightening and adjustments.

-Timonium, MD board certified orthodontist Dr. Mohammad Izadi offers self-litigating braces to correct malocclusion and realign crooked teeth.
+Timonium, MD board-certified orthodontist Dr. Mohammad Izadi offers self-litigating braces to correct malocclusion and realign crooked teeth.
 Izadi Orthodontics takes a one-on-one approach to each patient.
-He takes the time build personalized treatment plans that address the patient’s skeletal occlusion bringing balance and harmony to the facial structure for long-term results.
+He takes the time to build personalized treatment plans that address the patient’s skeletal occlusion bringing balance and harmony to the facial structure for long-term results.

 Benefits of Self-Litigating Braces

 Self-litigating braces are a relatively new concept.
 They are the next generation of orthodontic technology and offer a lot of benefits to patients and dentists.
 These braces tend to be less bulky and smoother than conventional metal braces.
 Patients report feeling less tension and discomfort and enjoy faster results.

 - Tooth-colored ceramic brackets

 - Open design for better hygiene

 It is essential to maintain and care for your self-litigating braces while you are wearing them.
 Cleaning your braces after every meal can reduce the risk of developing tooth decay, gum disease, or tooth discoloration.

 Self-litigating braces can be cleaned and cared for in the same manner as ceramic or traditional braces.
 Treatment times with self-litigating braces tend to be shorter reducing the impact they will have on your oral health.